 The total amount to refund to sponsor = $10,000

 4. Add/Deduct Method

-Note: The National Institutes of Health (NIH) so far has been the only federal sponsor to employ this treatment.
+Note: The National Institutes of Health (NIH) and National Science Foundation (NSF) so far are the only federal sponsors to employ this treatment.

 A portion of Program Income is added to the Award amount as specified by the awarding agency; any additional Program Income funds are deducted from the Award amount.

 The sponsor allows the first $25,000 to be added to the Award bringing the Award value = $125,000.

 The balance of the Program Income = $10,000 ($35,000 - $25,000) is deducted from the original Award Budget amount provided by the Sponsor = $100,000 - $10,000 = $90,000

 Total Award amount = $90,000 sponsor funds + $35,000 Program Income = $125,000

 Program Income revenue are the funds received for the sale of the goods or services.
 Program Income revenue can come from Internal or External Sales.

 An Internal Sale is when the revenue is generated by charging another UW budget.
 Charges to other UW budgets require authorization from the departments being charged.
 The department with the Program Income budget should retain the authorization on file in accordance with the University's Record Retention Schedule: http://f2.washington.edu/fm/recmgt/gs/research?title=F